 Its precious Mudejar decoration stands out, but it is also embellished with plant motifs and stained glass windows.

 The square-shaped inner courtyard is one of the most spaces in the palace.
-It’s the perfect place for flamenco-related events and performances since the building is the headquarter of the Andalusian Flamenco Center.
+It’s the perfect place for flamenco-related events and performances since the building is the headquarters of the Andalusian Flamenco Center.

 Palacio de Riquelme